 Keith wondered, Who will stand up for Daisy?
 She can't defend herself.
 Emma already spoke.
-Freddie might, see but it would be the voice of a boy, not yet a man.
+Freddie might, would be the voice of a boy, not yet a man.

 Keith saw no one who might be Daisy's champion.
 He wondered, Should I speak?
 I'm not even a member.